michaelszymczak/jekyll-sandbox/app/_posts/2014-08-25-testing-business-rules.md

 *Warning: For the sake of brevity this example does not reflect the actual deposit rules, interest rates etc. Do not try to launch your own banking service after reading the article. ;)*

 Imagine two teams – team A and team B. Developers and subject matter experts aren’t collocated and the stakeholders have some pre-allocated time once a week.
-Both team use this time slot to run a sprint demo and then to plan the work for the next sprint.
+Both teams use this time slot to run a sprint demo and then to plan the work for the next sprint.
 Team A uses automated use cases, but no business rules tests, let alone the Specification by Example.
 Team B uses automated use cases and also business rules tests with Specification by Example.

 ### Team A: no business rules tests, nor Specification by Example